Terrestrial animals, including humans, have mechanisms that maintain body fluid homeostasis under various body

 contain neurons. sCVOs consist of the subfornical organ (SFO), organum vasculosum of the lamina terminalis (OVLT), and

 area postrema (AP).
-We recently revealed the neural mechanisms responsible for the intake of water and salt that
+We almost revealed the neural mechanisms responsible for the regulation of water and salt intakes that

 The peptide hormone, angiotensin II (ang II), the levels of which increases in blood under water- as well as sodium